xdauby/Faster-R-CNN/README.md

 ### Installation

-This code have been run in weasley nodeclient.
-To connect to this node enter this command line and then your password :
+This code has been run in weasley nodeclient.
+To connect to this node, enter this command line and then your password :

 ```sh
 ssh [your id]@weasley.cs.rit.edu